Encyclopedia of Religion, 2nd ed. (multi-volume)

 Covers the entire range of religious and social changes associated with the Reformation in sixteenth-century Europe, encompassing not only issues of church polity and theology but also developments in politics, economics, demographics, art and literature.
 This broadly cast, interdisciplinary definition allows for a comprehensive social and intellectual history of early modern Europe.
 See eBook version above.

-The Cambridge History of Christianity (multi-volume)
+The Cambridge History of Christianity, Vol. 1: Origins to Constatine

 Call Number: BR165 .O66 2006